syncfusion-content/javascript-docs/js/RichTextEditor/Overview.md

 # Overview

-**Rich** **text** **editor** is a component that helps to format and style the text.
-It looks similar to a textbox and an additional bar with multiple formatting buttons to insert images, videos, links, and tables.
+**Rich** **text** **editor** is a component that help you to display or edit the content including tables, hyperlinks, paragraphs, lists, video, and images.
 The editor supports file and folder management using FileExplorer component.